India In Box Seat After Bumrah Takes Four Against Bangladesh - UrduPoint

 India In Box Seat After Bumrah Takes Four Against Bangladesh

-Chennai, (APP - UrduPoint / Pakistan Point News - 20th Sep, 2024) India took command of the first Test against Bangladesh as they extended their lead to 308 after fast bowler Jasprit Bumrah helped bundle out the visitors for 149 on Friday.
+Chennai, (APP - UrduPoint / Pakistan Point News - 20th Sep, 2024) India took command of the first Test against Bangladesh, extending their lead to 308 after fast bowler Jasprit Bumrah helped bundle out the visitors for 149 on Friday.

 The hosts were 81-3 at stumps in their second innings on day two in Chennai.
 Shubman Gill, on 33, and wicketkeeper-batsman Rishabh Pant, on 12, were batting at close of play.